Policy

 The different policy instruments available to us at Nova Scotia Health exist in a hierarchy with each other:

-1. Legislation is at the top, as we're all required to follow the law and can't write policies that contravene the law.
+1. Laws and Regulations are at the top, as we're all required to follow the law and can't write policies that contravene the law.

-5. Other supporting documents, which are often linked to policy as related documents, can be used to support the direction set in policy.
+6. Other supporting documents, which are often linked to policy as related documents, can be used to support the direction set in policy.
+This might include checklists, learning modules, and training manuals.

-6. Local business processes or work instructions are the best place to communicate facility or site-specific information.
+7. Local business processes or work instructions are the best place ‘every day’ information needed for people to do their jobs.

 Consider this hierarchy when thinking about which type of policy instrument or guidance document you need to support your work.